romkatv/zsh-bin/README.md

 ## Supported platforms

-`build-zsh-5.8-static` has been tested only x86_64 Linux.
-In theory it should work with other popular CPU architectures.
-There is currently no support for kernels other than Linux.
+The build script currently works on Linux and FreeBSD.
+Prebuilt archives for popular CPU architectures can be found in [releases](https://github.com/romkatv/zsh-bin/releases).

-You cannot run the build script on WSL but you can use `zsh-5.8-linux-x86_64-static.tar.gz` there.
+You can use `zsh-5.8-linux-x86_64-static.tar.gz` on WSL but you cannot run the build script there.

 ## Why?